Working With Suppliers

 Axalta is pleased to share our Supplier Directives that cover requirements of supply of materials to Axalta sites in Europe and North America.
 It is our intention to have - to the extent possible -the same requirements at all of our sites.
 Nevertheless, some logistics aspects do cause some differences between sites that should be noted.
 These documents do not focus on individual materials and their specifications.
 Some directives will apply only to specific material groups or to a specific type of supply (i.e., bulk supply in tank trucks).

-California Transparency in Supply Chains Act of 2010 and the U.K. Modern Slavery Act 2015
+California Transparency in Supply Chains Act of 2010 and the U.K. Modern Slavery Act of 2015

 Axalta is committed to responsible sourcing and specifically the eradication of human trafficking and slavery in our supply chain.
 We expect direct suppliers of Axalta’s tangible goods to adopt sound human rights practices, to treat workers fairly, with dignity and respect, and in all cases to exclude the use of human trafficking and slavery in their workplace.
 Therefore, in addition to requiring that our suppliers meet the obligations of the Axalta Supplier Code of Conduct and contractual terms and conditions, we also expect our suppliers to comply with the California Transparency in Supply Chains Act of 2010 and the U.K. Modern Slavery Act of 2015.